matuszewskijan/jekyll-now/_posts/2022-3-11-Client-Queing-system-using-Sidekiq-and-Redis.md

 * * *
 #### Did you know?
-It's possible to schedule a Sidekiq worker that isn't stored in calling application:
+It's possible to schedule a Sidekiq worker from outside of your application:
 ```ruby
 Sidekiq::Client.push(queue: 'external', class: 'ExternalWorker', args: [])
 ```
 all you need is access to the Redis instance of source app.
 * * *

 ### Inform the user about queue length